 Imagine you're running an online store that sells sneakers.
 Web scraping can help you to monitor your competitors' prices to make sure yours are competitive.

-You can create or purchase a web scraping tool that automatically checks the prices of similar sneakers on other websites.
+You can create or purchase a web scraping tool (called a sneaker bot) that automatically checks the prices of similar sneakers on other websites.
 The scraper visits those websites, grabs the prices, and brings them back to you.
 Then, you can analyze this data to see if you need to adjust your prices in line with the market averages.

 Let's say you scrape data from three popular sneaker websites every day.
 Your web scraper collects the prices of the specific sneaker models you sell.
 After a week, you notice that one of your competitors is consistently selling a particular model at a lower price.
 Armed with this information, you can decide to either match their price or adjust your marketing strategy.